cake-tech/cakewallet-guides/docs/cryptos/bitcoin.md

 ## Seed format

-We use the Electrum seed format.
-We support restoring seeds generated in the Electrum seed format, not the BIP39 format or other formats.
+Bitcoin wallets only currently support being created using the Electrum seed format.
+We support restoring seeds generated in the Electrum and BIP-39 seed format.

+BIP-39 restoring will check for multiple derivation paths, and ask you which one you would like to use if transactions are detected on multiple paths.

 ## Bitcoin fee levels